 Why testing exists

 EU and UK laws tell companies how they must test their chemicals for safety.
 Different laws cover different types of products.
 Companies usually have to test on animals to abide by these laws.

-To be able to use chemicals safely, it is necessary to know exactly how poisonous each one is, both to people and to wildlife.
+To use chemicals safely, companies need to know exactly how poisonous each one is.
+They need to know its effect on people and to wildlife.
 Some chemicals are very dangerous and, even at low doses, can cause the death of people exposed to them.
 Others are safe unless people are exposed to them at a very high dose, or for a long period of time.

-- using guinea pigs to assess whether a chemical may cause an allergic skin reaction
+- Using guinea pigs to assess whether a chemical may cause an allergic skin reaction

-- studying whether exposing rats and mice to a chemical over their whole lifetime causes cancer.
+- Studying whether exposing rats and mice to a chemical over their whole lifetime causes cancer

 What we think